Experienced eCommerce Web Design & Development Agency

 The downside of these e-commerce solutions is that we have limited access to the underlying code and so can really only affect how things look, we can’t change how they function.
 Therefore, we are reliant on the functionality they provide; we can’t customize it in any major way.

 In our experience being in control of your own functionality is very important, and for this reason, our eCommerce web designers & developers tend not to pursue this option unless price point is a major factor.

 This is software that’s either available free (because it’s open source) or can be purchased via a license fee.
 Examples of such platforms would be NopCommerce, Magento, WooCommerce etc…

 There are many of these systems out there now, and most of the major players are very mature and therefore similar in feature sets.
-Which one is right really does come down to the individual requirements of a project, and this is a decision we take together with a client.
+Which one is right really does come down to the individual requirements of a project, and this is a decision our eCommerce website designers & developers in the UK take together with a client.
 Sometimes this comes down to personal preference, for example a client might prefer the shopping cart process of one over another.
 It more often however comes down to feature sets and making sure the “out of the box features” most closely match the business requirements of the project, for example a client may have a need to integrate with a particular payment gateway that’s only a feature of a certain platform.
 Minimizing how far we need to customise an off the shelf solution really is the best way to keep budgets down on an eCommerce project, hence why we go through this decision-making process with all client as opposed to just proscribing a particular solution.